A likelihood-based approach for multivariate categorical response regression in high dimensions: TCGA pan-kidney cancer cohort risk classification

 \subsection{Acknowledgments}

-The authors thank Rohit Patra and Karl Oskar Ekvall for helpful discussions.
-The results presented in this article are in part based upon data generated by the TCGA Research Network: https://www.cancer.gov/tcga.
-A. J. Rothman's research is supported in part by the National Science Foundation grant DMS-1452068.
+The authors thank Rohit Patra and Karl Oskar Ekvall for helpful discussions; and thank two anonymous referees and the associate editor for their helpful comments.
+A. J. Molstad's research was supported in part by National Science Foundation grant DMS-2113589.
+A. J. Rothman's research was supported in part by the National Science Foundation grant DMS-1452068.